MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-row-order-policy-command.md

 ---
 # .alter table policy roworder command

 Use this command to change a table's [row order policy](roworderpolicy.md).
-The row order policy is an optional table policy that defines the row order in a data shard.
+The row order policy is an optional table policy that defines the row order in an [extent (data shard)](extents-overview.md).
 This policy can improve performance for queries that relate to a small set of values that can be ordered.

 ## Permissions